ryjen/grand-schemes/README.md

 A list of my project ideas, most obsolete.
 Some are designed properly and golden, others from experience or to learn.

-Do not wish to share because the code is either a competitive advantage, too horribly unmaintained.
+Do not wish to share because the code is either a competitive advantage, too horribly unmaintained as a solo project.

 ## Idiomatic Hello Worlds